Skip to content

 They rarely read books outside of their profession.

-Most of the time they have ready-made answers, “I don’t have time to read outside books.”
+Most of the time they have ready made answers, “I don’t have time to read outside books.”

 They are poor at making connections between different dots of life in one pattern, because they see the flow of life only in one direction.
+Steve Jobs, the cofounder of Apple said, “You can’t connect the dots looking forward; you can only connect them looking backward”.

-Hard Working people try too hard to do more than their best, they will spend more energy than is needed and in the end their best will not be enough.
+Hard working people try too hard to do more than their best, they spend more energy than is needed and in the end their best doesn’t become enough.

-When they overdo, they deplete their body and go against themselves, and it will take them longer to accomplish their goals.
+When they overdo, they deplete their body and health and go against both, and it will take them longer to accomplish their goals.

 When I first came to the USA, more than a decade ago, I did a low paid hourly job for some time to survive.